IABTechLab/uid2docs/docs/guides/integration-options-private-operator.md

 ## Private Operator Limitations

 There are a couple of limitations to Private Operator functionality:
-- Private Operators do not currently support generating the UID2 token on the client side.
+- Private Operators do not currently support <Link href="../ref-info/glossary-uid#gl-client-side">client-side integration</Link>.
 - Private Operator updates are released three times per year; Public Operator updates are released on a more frequent cadence.

 ## Getting Started